RetroPie/RetroPie-Docs/docs/The-gpSP-Emulator.md

 It appears that gpsp is not run via libretro thus its not configured like the rest of RetroArch.
 My solution was to run gpsp from command line with no arguments (sudo ./~/RetroPie/emulators/gpsp/raspberrypi/gpsp ) and configure my buttons through the onscreen menu there.
 This generated a gpsp.cfg file (binary).

 If you have a keyboard connected you can press [F10] and access the menu to setup the controller.
+You can also access the menu while in-game by holding [SELECT] and pressing [R Trigger] on your controller.

 ## Games not working/White Screen